Skip to main content

 export default ControllerName;

-Inside methods (second level) we have a path.
-It follows https://expressjs.com/en/guide/routing.html#route-paths express documentation
+Inside the methods (second level), we have a path.
+It follows the https://expressjs.com/en/guide/routing.html#route-paths Express documentation.

 tip